8n8/trumat/README.md

 A code formatter for Elm.
 The aim is to replicate the rules used in [elm-format](https://github.com/avh4/elm-format).

-Currently it doesn't do much, but is well tested and shouldn't do any damage.
+Currently it doesn't do much but it shouldn't do any damage.

 ## Install

 You need to build it from source.

 It's currently only tested on Ubuntu Linux, but should work on MacOS.
-I think it won't work on Windows.
+I think it won't work on Windows yet.

-You need a C compiler, such as gcc or clang.
-You may have one already.
-Run `cc --version` to find out.
+You need to have clang (C compiler) installed.

 Then: